evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_XPOWER/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 345mm, and the rear discs are 345mm.
+The front discs are 345 mm, and the rear discs are 345 mm.

 ### Regenerative Braking